Froxwin/Lime/README.md

 </div>

-Lime is a render engine written in haskell that employes recursive ray tracing.
+Lime is a render engine written in haskell that employs recursive eye-based ray tracing.
-The recursive nature of the algorithim makes it ideal to implement in a purely functional language like haskell.
+The recursive nature of the algorithm makes it ideal to implement in a purely functional language like haskell.

 ## Usage